As a business owner or website manager for a business, you may be wondering what WordPress can do for you and why you should consider using it.

 Compared to costs associated with other platforms, a website developed on WordPress can cost less, but a lot goes into a website’s cost.
 The functions that will need to be built into the site, the level of customization needed, and several other factors all affect a website’s cost.

-A website built on WordPress will tend to cost less initially and provide more savings over time compared to what the same website would cost if it were built on a different platform.
+A website built on WordPress will tend to cost less initially.
+They also provide more savings over time compared to what the same website would cost if it were built on a different platform.

 4. WordPress has all the tools to be SEO friendly.